ayoisaiah/stellar-photos/README.md

 # Beautiful hi-res photos in your browser tabs!

 Experience a beautiful high-resolution photo every time you open a new browser tab.
-Enjoy stunning photography from Unsplash, breathtaking satellite views from Google Earth View, or your own local photo folders.
+Enjoy photography from Unsplash, satellite views from Google Earth View, public-domain treasures from Smithsonian Open Access, or your own local photo folders.

 ![Screenshot of Stellar Photos](docs/images/1.png)